 Did anyone else find themselves going a bit cuckoo in week two?

 I’ll be back next week, with week 3 of my lockdown diary.
 Hopefully, I will keep these diary entries going, they are proving to be quite therapeutic! ????

-Stay safe, please remember be kind to yourself and others.
+Stay safe, please remember to be kind to yourself and others.